Capiz: Economy

 With its 80-kilometer coastline and wide expanse of swampy lands easily converted into fishponds, Capiz is dubbed as the "Seafood Capital of the Philippines".
-It holds one of the richest fishing grounds and is a major contributor in the aquamarine industry of the Philippines.
+It holds one of the richest fishing grounds and is a major contributor to the aquamarine industry of the Philippines.
 Farming and fishing are the primary sources of income for the people.
-The combined natural bounty of land and sea sustain a vibrant food industry.
+The combined natural bounty of land and sea sustains a vibrant food industry.
 Primary agricultural raw products are rice, corn, coconut, sugarcane, banana and cut flower.

 Apart from a surplus of agricultural products, Capiz is also a major supplier of prawn and milkfish (bangus).
 Other agro-industrial harvests include blue marlin, squid, oysters, shrimp, seaweed, and angel wings.
 Rich fish ponds attract investors to venture into prawn culture, prawn feed manufacture, seaweed farming and the distribution and processing of other marine products.
 A robust workforce of 445,246 operates with a literacy rate of 92.04%.
 Its relatively unexplored caves are said to have high deposits of mineral resources such as limestone, gold and metal.

 Telecommunications

 Four big telecommunication companies offer telegraph, telex and telephone services.
-Communication facilities are catered by the Philippine Long Distance and Telephone Company (PLDT), Bureau of Telecommunications (BUTEL), PT&T, RCPI-Bayantel, Globelines-Islacom and cellular phone companies: Smart, Globe, Dito, Touch Mobile & Sun Cellular.
-Internet services are also available like PLDT Vibe.
+Communication facilities are catered by the Philippine Long Distance Telephone Company (PLDT), Bureau of Telecommunications (BUTEL), PT&T, RCPI-Bayantel, Globelines-Islacom and cellular phone companies: Smart, Globe, Dito, Touch Mobile & Talk and Text.
+Internet services are also available like PLDT Vibe and Wesfardell Connect.

-Broadcast communications
+Media

-Broadcast media is catered by 4 radio stations namely: AM - DYJJ, DYOW - Bombo Radyo, DYVR - Radio Agong / RMN - FM.-Star FM, Love Radio, and Radyo Todo.
+Broadcast media is catered by 3 AM radio stations namely: AM - IBC DYJJ, DYOW - Bombo Radyo, DYVR - RMN Roxas.

+FM stations. like 103.7 Star FM, 105.7 Love Radio, 97.7 Radyo Todo, 102.5 Baskog Radyo, 100.9 K5, News FM, 95.7 Brigada News FM, 93.9 IFM Roxas, 98.9 Radyo Alternatibo and minor FM Stations like CAP Rhythm, 88.1 Spirit FM Roxas and recently 106.5 XFM Roxas.

 Television facilities reach the city through Iloilo.
 There are two cable television providers, Wesfardell Cable Services and Filvision, Inc. (Altocable).

-An ABS-CBN Television relay station is now operating in the city.
+GMA Network and SMNI are two television relay stations that are now operating in the city.

+Capiz is also home to digital news publishing platforms.